 Will I have to pay for the flu jab?

-If you are not in one of the ‘at risk’ groups you can still have the vaccine through your GP practice, but you may be charged.
-Those in ‘at risk’ groups take priority, so you may have to wait to get a flu jab.
-Some high street pharmacies also offer it.
+If you are not in one of the ‘at risk’ groups you can still have the vaccine but you will need to pay for it.
+It's available from some high street pharmacies and supermarkets.

 If you would like to have the flu jab or want to find out more, it’s important to talk to your specialist team as it will depend on the treatment you’re having (or are due to have).